 The Group also receives assurance statements on an annual basis covering each of the Council's service areas.
 These assurance statements show the extent of compliance within each council's service areas are concerned with key corporate procedures designed to embed good governance and internal control.
-In addition, the group has taken account of external assurance sources including the external auditor's Annual Audit Letter, 'ISA 260 report to those charged with governance' and a peer review of the internal audit service conducted against the UK Public Sector Internal Audit Standards...
+In addition, the group has taken account of external assurance sources including the external auditor's Annual Audit Letter and its 'ISA 260 report to those charged with governance'...